AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

    * An adaptive form remains in cache until an updated version of the form is not published.

    * When a newer version of resource referenced in an adaptive form is published, the impacted adaptive forms is automatically invalidated.
 There are some exceptions to automatic invalidation of referenced resources.
 For workaround to exceptions, see [troubleshooting](#troubleshooting) section.
-1. Add the below rules dispatcher.any or custom rules file.
+1. [Add the below rules dispatcher.any or custom rules file](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-documents-to-cache).
 It excludes the URLs that do not support caching.
-For example, Interactive Communication:
+For example, Interactive Communication.

    ``` JSON